-Small and medium-sized businesses need to be adaptable in order to stay competitive and grow.
+Small and medium-sized businesses need to be adaptable to stay competitive and grow.
 The ability to change and adapt due to economic or market changes is a characteristic of a smart business, which allows for economic growth and new opportunities.
-A fast- growing trend is enabling organizations to move their server infrastructure and telecommunication services to a hosted environment.
+A fast-growing trend is enabling organizations to move their server infrastructure and telecommunication services to a hosted environment.
 The rate at which SMB is adapting new voice and data technologies is growing at a phenomenal rate.
-The trend is to move data and voice into a data center environment, most recently into a cloud or virtual server, commonly referred to as cloud computing or VPS Hosting.
+The trend is to move data and voice into a data center environment, most recently into a cloud or virtual server commonly referred to as cloud computing or VOIP cloud servers.

 VPS and Cloud Service

-Cloud hosted VPS is a virtual server that is located on a larger physical server.
-The machine can have several separate virtual systems; each one with its own allocated, non-guaranteed resources.
+Cloud-hosted VPS is a virtual server that is located on a larger physical server.
+The machine can have several separate virtual systems, each one with its own allocated, non-guaranteed resources.
 On the flip side, cloud servers are provisioned in a large distributed chain of physical servers and computing nodes, making it easy to scale up and provide dedicated resources.
+The result is the consumer’s ability to leverage their data with a hosted solution, which can be very affordable!
 Both solutions are multi-tenant and can be ideal for unique requirements.
-The end result is the consumer’s ability to leverage their data with a hosted solution, which can be very affordable!

 A VPS or cloud-based business phone service is a revolutionary technology that allows companies to outsource their communication system while expanding the capability to stay in touch with clients and employees.